Rustam-Z/senior-python-engineer/README.md

 By Rustam-Z 🚀

-Can be used for Backend Developers, Data engineers, Test Automation engineers, and anyone who wants to advance in Python.
+Can be used by Backend Developers, Data engineers, Test Automation engineers, and anyone who wants to advance in Python.

 ## Senior Python Developer Skill Set